 This video is the first of a three-part video series on the fundamentals of pistol marksmanship.
 This video pertains to an FBI standard service revolver.
-However, the information in these handgun training videos is useful for any handgun.
+However, the information in these handgun training videos is helpful for any handgun.
 The entire video will instruct the viewer on the following:

-- The proper shooting stance
+- Shooting stance

-- Methods of safely un-cocking your pistol
+- How To safely un-cock your pistol

 Part one of this series goes over the proper handgun shooting stance and handgun grip.